Experienced Spousal Support Lawyers in Windsor

 Spousal support is sometimes referred to using the outdated (but more popular) terminology: alimony.
 Spousal support refers to support payments that are made from one spouse to another in the event of a divorce.
 Most often, these are payments made from the spouse with higher earnings to the spouse with lower earnings.

-The first step when entering into divorce proceedings, especially where negotiations over spousal support are likely to occur is to contact an experienced lawyer specializing in family law.
-Jason P. Howie is Certified as a Specialist in Family Law by the Law Society of Upper Canada and has been practicing family law in Windsor and Essex County for over 25 years.
-Jason has seen enough to know that each case must be treated differently, and that no single solution will work in every situation or negotiation.
-Jason will customize an approach to meet the specific needs of the client.
+The first step when entering into divorce proceedings, especially where negotiations over spousal support are likely to occur, is to contact an experienced lawyer experienced in family law.
+The lawyers at Johnson Miller Family Lawyers have seen enough to know that each case must be treated differently and that no single solution will work in every situation or negotiation.
+Our skilled family lawyers will customize an approach to meet the specific needs of the client.

 Some of the factors to consider when determining spousal support include:

 These are important factors to consider, because they can help to define not only the value of support, but looking closely at these factors can actually determine if a spouse is actually entitled to receive support.
-It takes the guidance of a knowledgeable family lawyer like Jason P. Howie to find a satisfactory solution to what is often a complex and emotional negotiation.
+It takes the guidance of a knowledgeable family lawyer like the experienced lawyers at Johnson Miller Family Lawyers to find a satisfactory solution to what is often a complex and emotional negotiation.